Find Affordable College Courses

 Franklin, MA

 The in-demand associate degree programs at Dean College helped the school earn the #4 place on this year’s ranking of the most popular history schools in Massachusetts.
-Located in the large suburb of Franklin, Dean College is a private not-for-profit college with a small student population.
+Located in the large suburb of Franklin, Dean College is a private not-for-profit school with a small student population.

 Women make up 25% of the history majors at the school.